Joe Vila

-Joe Vila (September 16, 1866 – April 27, 1934) was an American sportswriter and editor.
-He was born Joseph Spencer Vila in Boston, Massachusetts.
+Joseph Spencer Vila (September 16, 1866 – April 27, 1934) was an American sportswriter and editor.
+He has been regarded as one of the most influential sportswriters during the first third of the 20th century, while setting fundamental changes in sports coverage during the decades to come.

-Vila has been regarded as one of the most influential sportswriters during the first third of the 20th century, while setting fundamental changes in sports coverage during the decades to come.
+Biography

 Vila attended Boston Latin School, where he learned to play baseball and football, and entered Harvard College from 1886 to 1887 and the Harvard Law School for a brief time.
 During his stay at Harvard, he instantly became a member of the football team, and in the following spring joined the baseball team.
 His individual statistics in both sports assured him a regular position on the varsity teams the following year, but he left college to go into business.

 After leaving Harvard, Vila went to work on the Baltimore and Ohio Railroad as a brakeman and baggage smasher.
 He started his journalism career in his native Boston through a series of newspapers before joining the most sports-oriented daily paper in town, the Boston Herald.

-In 1889 Vila moved to New York City, where he collaborated for the New York Morning Sun.
+In 1889, Vila moved to New York City, where he collaborated for the New York Morning Sun.
 With writing, in its early years, he introduced a more contemporary play-by-play review for the 1889 Harvard-Princeton match.

 Four years later, Vila was hired by the New York Evening Sun, one of the city’s most prestigious daily newspapers.
 In addition, he began to covering boxing in 1898.
 That allowed him to become the first sportswriter to use a typewriter at ringside, while dictating to a typist round by round the fight between James J. Corbett and Tom Sharkey and sending the resulting copy to a Western Union operator.
 As a result, other reporters who customarily wrote in longhand rapidly began to switch to typewriters.

 From 1900 through 1910, Vila covered mostly horse racing and baseball, but later devoted strictly to baseball.
 By then he was considered a powerful influence behind the scenes in professional sports.